pangeo-data/education-material/pedagogy/git/README.md

 and so you'll need to know a fair amount about it.
 If you are interested in using a pangeo system for research -- and never mind the underlying motors and gears -- then you will be fine with a working familiarity with `git`.
 We provide the following FAQ-style overview to help you calibrate your `git` picture.
+This is nowhere near as constructive -- if you want to learn `git` -- as making time to go through a good tutorial like the one provided by [software carpentry](https://swcarpentry.github.io/git-novice/).

 ***Why do I care about `git`?***